 You will find details of your fixed early repayment charges in your Key Facts Illustration and lifetime mortgage offer.

-It is common to have fixed early repayment charges for a shorter period of time than a variable structure, and the Apex product we looked at previously is a great example.
+It is common to have fixed early repayment charges for a shorter period than a variable structure, and the Apex product we looked at previously is a great example.

 Canada Life states: